-Standard Reviewed N/A Satisfactory Not Satisfactory D.1 The course evaluation/criteria/course grading X policy is stated clearly on each syllabus.
-D.2 Course-level assessments (those that can be X delivered) measure the stated learning objectives and are consistent with course activities and resources.
-D.3 Specific and descriptive criteria are provided for X the evaluation of students' work and participation and are tied to the course grading policy.
+Standard Reviewed N/ Satisfactory Not A Satisfactory D.1 The course evaluation/criteria/course grading policy X is stated clearly on each syllabus.
+D.2 Course-level assessments (those that can be delivered) X measure the stated learning objectives and are consistent with course activities and resources.
+D.3 Specific and descriptive criteria are provided for the X evaluation of students' work and participation and are tied to the course grading policy.
 D.4 The assessment instruments (that can be delivered) X are sequenced, varied, and appropriate to the content being assessed.